davebenson/doom4-walkthrough/README.md

 Now, turn around, and run back toward the waypoint.
 To the left you'll find a Munitions Crate on a plateau.
 Often there are The Possesseds stumbling around and even a Cacodaemon at times.
-After killing all that, you should find a Checkpoint.
+After killing all that, you should find a CHECKPOINT.

 ## Mission 7: Fight: Upper Gore Nest